Lekythos: Function

-The lekythos was used for anointing dead bodies of unmarried women and many lekythoi are found in tombs.
+The lekythos was used for anointing the bodies of the dead, and many lekythoi are found in tombs.
 The images on lekythoi were often depictions of daily activities or rituals.
 Because they are so often used in funerary situations, they may also depict funerary rites, a scene of loss, or a sense of departure as a form of funerary art.
-These drawings are usually outline drawings that are quite expressionless and somber in appearance.
-The decoration of these ceramic vessels consists of a dull red and black paint.
+These are usually outline drawings that are quite expressionless and somber.
+The decoration of these ceramic vessels consists of dull red and black paint.
 These colors may have been derived from the Bronze Age, but were not used until 530 BC in Athens.
 Many artists of these vessels attempted to add more color to the figures, but later abandoned the idea, which provides more of a contrast.
-These vessels were very popular during the 5th century BC, however there are many that have been found dating all the way back to 700 BC.
+These vessels were very popular during the 5th century BC, however, many have been found dating back to 700 BC.

 They contained a perfumed oil which was offered either to the dead person or to the gods of the underworld.
 Some lekythoi were fitted with a small, inner chamber, limiting the amount of oil required to fill them.
-The Lekythos was used to smear perfumed oil on a woman's skin prior to getting married and were often placed in tombs of unmarried women to allow them to prepare for a wedding in the afterlife.
+The lekythos was used to smear perfumed oil on a woman's skin prior to getting married and were often placed in tombs of unmarried women to allow them to prepare for a wedding in the afterlife.